MikeDigitize/lazy/README.md

 }
 ```

-The `lazyload` event can be captured on the `window` like any other event that bubbles.
-It's a signal that `LazyLoad` is attempting to load an image and so can be used as an opportunity to show a loading spinner whilst this happens.
+The `lazyload` event can be captured on the `window` or another parent like any other event that bubbles.
+It's a signal that `LazyLoad` is attempting to load an image and so can be used as an opportunity to do something whilst this happens, such as show a loading spinner.

 ```html
 <div class="lazy-image-container">